-What is Doppler, Where is it Performed?
+Where is a Doppler Performed?

 Doppler is a special imaging method applied to examine blood circulation within the body.
 It is based on the analysis of reflections created when sound waves hit the blood flow.
 This technology plays a very important role in the diagnosis of vascular diseases.
 It is especially used to reveal circulation-related issues such as vascular occlusions, clot formation, or narrowing.